techmahedy/zunoo/README.md

 ## CSRF Token

-If you submit a post request form, then you must be provide `csrf_token` with your request like below, otherwise it will throw an exception error.
+If you submit a post request form, then you must provide `csrf_token` with your request like below, otherwise, it will throw an exception error.

 ```HTML
 <form action="/" method="post">